ayushdixit487/Co-pilot_PNR_OD_Construction/README.md

 - lon1, lon2, lat1, and lat2 are in radians
 - R is the radius of the Earth

+# Prompt 12 :- Write a pyspark to create a new column which return the sum of value in distance_in_km_OD col over a window of "PNRHash".

+# Prompt 13 :- Apply the haversine_udf to calculate distance_in_km and OD_total_distance.

 # Efforts Estimation Metrics :-
 ![image](https://github.com/ayushdixit487/Co-pilot_PNR_OD_Construction/assets/25612446/a9dd919a-c033-47b4-a94d-45859f7669ac)